CharlesGillingham/CMIDI/README.md

 # CMIDI
 An Objective-C library for MIDI messages, data streams, files and sequences

-A simple interface in objective C for processing MIDI messages and MIDI files.

-#USAGE:
+#Usage

 See examples and header files.

-#TODO

-##TODO
+##Todo

+###Urgent todo
 Nothing more todo at the moment.

-##BUGS
+###Bugs
 -	BPM is not bound properly; it’s not receiving updates from the clock.
 KVC looks right.
 I’m sure this is a trivial problem.

-##LOW PRIORITY TODO
+###Low priority todo
 These are nits or missing features that would effect the current project.
 Don’t need to do these at all.
---`	CMIDITransport: MouseDown.
+-- 	CMIDITransport: MouseDown.
 Should allow the caller to drag the current time.
 Need to capture MouseDown/MouseUp.
 Code to do this is in one of the back up versions of SqueezeBox
 -	CMIDITransport: Set the current time in various formats.
 Complicated, because we’re not bound to anything; we have to get the string and parse it.
 -	CMIDIMessage+Description:Files for strings.
 Should we just save the arrays?
 See what this looks like, see if it’s editable.
 - 	CMIDIMessage NSCopying